 The tart flesh is used as a flavoring or made into jelly in Suriname.

-As a liver tonic in India; the latex obtained from various parts of the tree is emetic and purgative.
+As a liver tonic in India; the acrid latex obtained from various parts of the tree is emetic (causes vomiting) and purgative (strong laxative).

-The leaves are used as a demulcent against gonorrhea.
+It is also used as a remedy for bronchitis and to treat digestive disorders.
+The leaves are used as a demulcent (relieves inflammation) against gonorrhea.

 USDA zone 10 - 11.